ceres-solver/ceres-solver/docs/source/solving.rst

    Default:  ``1e32``

-   The ``LEVENBERG_MARQUARDT`` strategy, uses a diagonal matrix to regularize the the trust region step.
+   The ``LEVENBERG_MARQUARDT`` strategy, uses a diagonal matrix to regularize the trust region step.
 This is the upper bound on the values of this diagonal matrix.

 .. member:: int Solver::Options::max_num_consecutive_invalid_steps